Public Relations & International Tourism

 Public relations and international tourism summary

-Worked directly with local, domestic and international media pitching story ideas, hosting press trips and responding to inquiries to garner positive editorial coverage for Wake County as a destination of choice for leisure visitors, meetings and conventions as well as sporting events.
-Also worked with international tour operators and receptives to increase awareness of the area to foreign individual travelers and to promote the return of RDU International Airport’s nonstop international flights, including the new Icelandair direct flight to Reykjavík and Bahamasair flight to Freeport, Grand Bahama.
+Worked directly with local, domestic and international media pitching story ideas, hosting press trips and responding to inquiries to garner positive editorial coverage for Wake County as a destination of choice for leisure visitors, meetings and conventions and sporting events.
+The department worked with international tour operators and receptives to increase awareness of the area to foreign individual travelers and to promote RDU International Airport’s nonstop international flights, including the new Lufthansa flight from Frankfurt, Copa Airlines from Panama City and Aeromexico from Mexico City.

 Tradeshows and media missions

-By hitting the road to take the Raleigh, N.C., story to key media marketplaces and missions in strategic markets—as well as sending electronic pitches to targeted media—the department pitched Raleigh story ideas to journalists both domestically and abroad.
+Hit the road to take the Raleigh, N.C., story to key media marketplaces and missions in strategic target markets—as well as sending electronic pitches to targeted media.
+The department pitched Raleigh story ideas to journalists both domestically and abroad.

 Proactive pitching

-Wrote press releases and pitches distributed to strategically targeted media outlets locally, regionally, nationally and internationally.
-Releases focused on topics ranging from boutique lodging, attractions, DEI initiatives, soft outdoor adventure and new restaurants in Wake County to Greater Raleigh CVB accomplishments and key tourism industry performance indicators.
-They also showcased the role tourism plays in driving broader economic development, talent acquisition and providing job opportunities to the area.
+Wrote press releases and pitches strategically distributed to target media outlets locally, regionally, nationally and internationally.
+Releases focused on topics ranging from blockbuster festivals and museum exhibitions, music, sports, parks and culture, the newly launched Outdoor Mural Trail and new culinary offerings in Wake County.
+Greater Raleigh CVB accomplishments and key tourism industry performance indicators also highlighted the role tourism plays in driving broader economic development, talent acquisition and providing job opportunities to the area.

 Hosting media

-Continued to engage mainstream travel outlets that consider Raleigh, N.C., an "undiscovered" destination with many new and exciting things happening.
-There is increased interest in Raleigh as a travel destination, and because of this, the Public Relations and International Tourism Department hosted more than 35 credentialed and working media from both domestic and international publications.
-The department also hosted familiarization tours in conjunction with city-wide events like Dreamville Festival, IBMA Bluegrass Live! powered by PNC and the 2023 Navy Federal Credit Union NHL Stadium Series™.
+Engaged mainstream and emerging travel outlets that consider Raleigh, N.C., an "undiscovered" destination with many new and exciting things happening.
+There is increased interest in Raleigh, N.C., as a travel destination.
+Because of the area's growing editorial appeal, the Public Relations and International Tourism Department hosted more than 40 credentialed and freelance media from domestic and international publications.
+The department also hosted FAMs with city-wide events like Dreamville Festival and IBMA Bluegrass Live! powered by PNC and new flight launches with airlines like Lufthansa and Copa Airlines.

 Earned media coverage